Typhoon Koppu: Aftermath

 The Philippines' National Disaster Risk Reduction and Management Council (NDRRMC) has provided ₱122.8 million (US$2.67 million) worth of assistance.
 On October 18, Australia was the first foreign government to offer support to typhoon relief.
 On 22 October Australian Foreign Minister Julie Bishop announced A$1 million (US$726,000) in support to families affected by the typhoon.

 A state of calamity was declared for the provinces of Aurora, Cagayan, Isabela, Nueva Ecija, Nueva Vizcaya, Tarlac, Pangasinan, Quirino, three cities namely Dagupan, Ilagan and Tuguegarao, and to nine towns specifically Arayat, Baler, Cabatuan, Calumpit, Camiling, General Nakar, Infanta, Ramos and Sugpon owing to widespread flooding.

 Retirement

 Due to the typhoon's destructive effects in the Philippines, the name Koppu was retired at the Fourth Joint Session of the ESCAP/WMO Typhoon Committee and WMO/ESCAP Panel on Tropical Cyclones during 2016.
 In February 2017, they chose the name Koguma to replace Koppu.
 The name Koguma was first used in the 2021 Pacific typhoon season.
 PAGASA also announced that Lando will be removed from their naming lists and will never be used again.
-Its replacement name will be Liwayway which was first used in the 2019 Pacific typhoon season.
+Its replacement name will be Liwayway to replace Lando which was first used in the 2019 season.